-The Senso Bluetooth headphones ActivBuds S-250 are good sports headphones but subpar for most other use cases due to their poor sound quality.
+The SENSO ActivBuds S-250 Bluetooth Headphones are good sports headphones but subpar for most other use cases due to their poor sound quality.
 They're stable and portable so you can have them on you at all times.
 They also have decent build quality for their price and come with a lot of accessories.
-Unfortunately, their poor sound will be a deal breaker for most even if you just need a cheap headset for working out.
+Unfortunately, their poor sound will be a deal-breaker for most, even if you just need a cheap headset for working out.

-The Senso ActivBuds S-250 are portable and easy-to-carry around on your person.
-Their ear hook design makes them a bit less compact than typical in-ears but they're still fairly small, and you can fold them to easily fit into your pockets.
+The SENSO ActivBuds S-250 are portable and easy to carry around on your person.
+Their ear hook design makes them a bit less compact than typical in-ears, but they're still fairly small, and you can fold them to easily fit into your pockets.
 They also come with a decent carrying case.

 The mid-range is poor sounding.
 The overall response is even and consistent, but with a 15dB tilt favoring low-mid.
 This makes vocals quite thick and unclear, and the overall mix muddy and cluttered sounding.

 The treble of the SENSO ActivBuds S-250 is terrible.
 The response throughout the range is relatively even and flat but consistently under our neutral target by about 10dB.
 This makes the treble of the ActiveBuds S-250 quite dark and lacking in detail and presence, especially when considering their heavy bass and mid ranges.